bujosa/emiw/README.md

 In this project we can find unit testing.
 Also CI/CD with github actions for testing the project.

+We are using the following tools:

+- Go standard library
+- Testify for unit testing [See more](https://github.com/stretchr/testify)

 ## How to use

 ### Install the project